taylorthurlow/interaktor/README.md

 `#fail!` always throws an exception of type `Interaktor::Failure`.

 Normally, however, these exceptions are not seen.
 In the recommended usage, the caller invokes the interaktor using the class method `.call`, then checks the `#success?` method of the returned object.
-This works because the `call` class method swallows exceptions.
+This works because the `call` class method rescues the `Interaktor::Failure` exception.
 When unit testing an interaktor, if calling custom business logic methods directly and bypassing `call`, be aware that `fail!` will generate such exceptions.

 See _Interaktors in the controller_, below, for the recommended usage of `.call` and `#success?`.